wirelessr/beer_game/README.md

 It basically meets all of my needs now, but there are some enhancements that could be made.

-For example, the current game flow relies heavily on the host's control, so if a timer could be added to each round, it would make the whole process go much smoother.

-Secondly, although the host can see the status of all the participants, it would be helpful to have a graph to show the change of inventory and cost information over time, which would be useful for reviewing the game after it is over.
+For example, although the host can see the status of all the participants, it would be helpful to have a graph to show the change of inventory and cost information over time, which would be useful for reviewing the game after it is over.

 There's also a more basic problem: the current UI has no test coverage at all, mainly because the current game flow is quite simple.
 Just a few clicks on the UI will cover all the UI flow, so I don't rely so much on auto-testing.
 However, if there is a UI modification, it will still be a bit tedious, so it would be better to have a UI unit test.